European pied flycatcher: Diet

 Food given to nestlings include spiders, butterflies, moths, flies, mosquitoes, ants, bees, wasps, and beetles.
 For Lepidoptera and Hymenoptera, larvae appear to be consumed more than adult insects; the opposite is true for other insect orders.
 There is also variation between the proportions of larvae and adult insects between different habitats.
 Nestlings were also found to consume more spiders, butterfly, and moth larvae, while adult flycatchers consume more ants.

 Status

 It has on average decreased in population by 25% within the last 25 years.
 It has ceased to breed in several parts of its former range within Britain.
 It is a very rare and irregular breeder in Ireland, with only one or two pairs recorded as breeding in most years.
 Records of its location can be found on that National Biodiversity Network.
-In the Netherlands it have declined by 90% due to nestlings peaks mistiming.
+In the Netherlands it has declined by 90% due to nestling peaks mistiming.